Sodium Valproate 100mg/ml Solution for Injection or Infusion

 Female children

-The prescribers must ensure that:
+The specialist must ensure that:

 • The parents/caregivers of female children understand the need to contact the specialist once the female child using valproate experiences menarche.
+Their GP will refer the patient back to the specialist

 In patients who have experienced menarche, the prescribing specialist must annually reassess the need for valproate therapy and consider alternative treatment options.
 If valproate is the only suitable treatment, the need for using effective contraception and all other conditions of the pregnancy prevention programme should be discussed.
-Every effort should be made by the specialist to switch female children to alternative treatment before they reach adulthood.
+Every effort should be made by the specialist to switch female children to alternative before they reach adulthood.

 Pregnancy test